cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data/README.md

 ### `2_job-download-models`
 Definition of the job **Download Models**
 - Directly download specified models from huggingface repositories
-- These are pulled to new directories models/llm-model and models/embedding-model which can be replaced with any locally available pre-trained models
+- These are pulled to new directories models/llm-model and models/embedding-model
-> TIP: Use models of your choice by modifying `2_job-download-models/download_models.sh` Then rerun the job `Download Models` and restart the application `CML LLM Chatbot`

 ### `3_job-populate-vectordb`
 Definition of the job **Populate Vector DB with documents embeddings**